martinpoljak/em-wrapper/README.md

         end
     end

-    wrapped = EM::Wrapper::new(Foo::new)
+    wrapped = EM::Wrapper::new(Foo)::new
     EM::run do
-        p wrapped.foo { |value|      # will print :bar out
+        p wrapped.foo { |value|      # 1. will print :bar out
-            p value                   # will be run in next EM tick, will print :foo out }
+            p value                  # 2. will be run in next EM tick, will print :foo out }
     end